Pluto5327/Slack-GoogleForm/README.md

 # GAS_Slack
-Connects GAS with Slack to publish
+Connects GAS with Slack for publishing purposes using Slack API